jerry153fish/jerry153fish.github.io/_posts/2016-03-12-linux-file.md

 ---
 layout: post
-title: Linux File Part one
+title: Linux File
 key: 20160312
 tags: linux file C I/O
 ---

+### Introduction

-#### almost everything in linux is file
+> Almost everything in Posix is handled through a file descriptor

-1.Almost everything in Posix is handled through a file descriptor file descriptors: These are small integers that you can use to access open files or devices.
+File descriptors: These are small integers that you can use to access open files or devices.

 Programs can use disk files, serial ports, printers and other devices in exactly the same way as they would use a file: open, close, read, write and ioctl.

 ![file descriptor](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/File_table_and_inode_table.svg/460px-File_table_and_inode_table.svg.png)

-2.Each Unix process (except perhaps a daemon) should expect to have three standard POSIX file descriptors, corresponding to the three standard streams.***The file descriptors that are automatically opened, however, already allow us to create some simple programs using write.***
+> Each Unix process (except perhaps a daemon) should expect to have three standard POSIX file descriptors, corresponding to the three standard streams. *The file descriptors that are automatically opened, however, already allow us to create some simple programs using write.*

 |Integer value|feilds|
 |---|---|